oskar11120/Apache.Druid.Querying/README.md

 The library deserializes query results using System.Text.Json.
 The deserializer has been tweaked in following ways:
 - applied `System.Text.Json.JsonSerializerDefaults.Web`
 - `DateTime` and `DateTimeOffset` can additionaly be deserialized from unix timestamps
-- `bool` can additionally be deserialized from "true", "false', "True" and "False" string literals in quotes.
+- `bool` can additionally be deserialized from "true", "false', "True" and "False" string literals in quotes
+- `bool` can additionally be deserialized from numbers, where `1` will get deserialized to `true`, other numbers - to `false`.

 Get the tweaked serializer options by calling `Apache.Druid.Querying.Json.DefaultSerializerOptions.Create()`.